kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Answer**

-Customer A first bought curry and sushi, customer B first bought curry, and customer C first bought ramen.
+- Customer A first bought curry and sushi
+- Customer B first bought curry
+- Customer C first bought ramen

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
 ________________________________________________________________________________________________________